 As Abraham and Sarah discovered, surprises await for those who show hospitality to the visitors among us!
-Reconciling-Works wants to be a support to you as you begin the journey of public welcome to people of all sexual orientations and gender identities.
+Reconciling-Works wants to be a support to you as you begin the journey of public welcome to people of all sexual orientations, gender identities and gender expressions.
 Visit our website to discover how you can begin your faith community's welcoming journey.

-1669 Arcade Street N St. 2 Saint Paul, Minnesota 55106-1054 (651) 665-0861 Learn more: ReconcilingWorks.org/RIC
+PO Box 8070, Saint Paul, Minnesota 55108 (651) 665-0861

+Learn more: ReconcilingWorks.org/RIC